jackwish/ApiDemo/README.md

 The motivation is to have a easy way to verify whether the Native layer of Android system works correctly.
 So, basically, this is a collection of NDK related unit test for Android system developer to use.

 ## Test Collection

-### SDK
+* SDK

-Includes IPC, Widget, DataStorage and others.
+    * Includes IPC, Widget, DataStorage and others.

-### NDK
+* NDK

-Includes JNI functions, System call and Signal.
+    * Includes JNI functions, System call and Signal.

-### Dynamic Link
+* Dynamic Link

-Mainly about the Android Nougat feature [namespace], will extend.
+    * Mainly about the Android Nougat feature [namespace], will extend.

+* Misc
+    * other cases..

 ## Usage